-Over the last twenty-one (21) years (1996-2017), Dr. Friedson has distinguished himself as one of America’s best history, politics, social sciences, and humanities professors.
-The IDEA Survey consistently ranks Reid Friedson, PhD among the top 10% of college professors in the United States.
-In 2012-13, students at Indian River State College (IRSC) rated Professor Friedson 5.0/5.0 on RateMyProfessors.com.
+Over the last twenty-two (22) years (1996-2018), Dr. Friedson has distinguished himself as one of America’s best history, politics, social sciences, and humanities professors.
+The IDEA Survey consistently ranks Reid Friedson, PhD among the top 10% of professors in the United States.
 Dr. Friedson was Lecturer of Comparative Government in Jamaica and Adjunct Professor of History in Liberty City, Miami, FL.

 Dr. Reid Friedson has been a certified history, politics, social sciences, and language arts teacher and Seminole Tribe of Florida tutor since 1988.
-Friedson taught language arts and social studies to rave reviews at two (2) Blue Ribbon Secondary Schools of Excellence in Washington, DC, the Duke Ellington School of the Arts and the School Without Walls.
+Friedson taught language arts and social studies to rave reviews at two (2) National Blue Ribbon Secondary Schools of Excellence, the Duke Ellington School of the Arts and the School Without Walls in Washington, DC, and he taught at Marjory Stoneman Douglas (MSD) in Parkland.

 As consultant to the Educational Testing Service (ETS) at Princeton, Dr. Friedson developed national standards based college level (CLEP) examinations for the United States Department of Defense in Anthropology, Ethics in America, Organizational Behavior, and the Rise and Fall of the Soviet Union.